replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app-kurl/02-install-app/assignment.md

 Common Problems
 =================

-If you get an error message like this:
+### The connection to the server localhost:8080 was refused - did you specify the right host or port?

+Run `bash -l` to reload the shell and try again.

+### Reset the Admin Console password

+Use the `kots` cli to reset the password in a namespace:

 ```
-The connection to the server localhost:8080 was refused - did you specify the right host or port?
+kubectl kots reset-password <namespace>
+kubectl kots reset-password default
 ```

-run `bash -l` to reload the shell and try again.